Most of the items in

 could also be accessible to someone that you shared it to.

-- When someone shares a file with you, keep the emails
+- When someone shares files/folders with you,

 way to see all documents that anyone has shared with you.